A Global Initiative for EHS Awareness, Structured by the EFEIA Protocol

 The EHS Global Census is designed to:

-- Quantify the prevalence of EHS worldwide.
+the prevalence of Electrohypersensitivity worldwide.

-- Identify common EHS symptoms, habits, and health triggers through a set of specialized surveys.
+common EHS symptoms, habits, and health triggers through a set of specialized surveys.

-- Support advocacy and public policy changes for better recognition and accommodations for EHS-affected individuals.
+advocacy and public policy changes for better recognition and accommodations for EHS-affected individuals.

-- Advance scientific understanding of EHS through comprehensive data collection.
+scientific understanding of EHS through comprehensive data collection.

 Participate in the Census